perezzini/meanSEED/README.md

 MEAN stands for:
 - (M) [MongoDB](https://www.mongodb.com): A NoSQL database implementation.
 - (E) [Express.js](https://www.expressjs.com): A fast, unopinionated, minimalist web framework for Node.js.
 We use Express.js to set-up a minimal server application.
 - (A) [Angular](https://www.angular.io): A framework to develop mobile and desktop apps using code reusability.
-In particular, meenSEED uses version 2 of Angular.
+In particular, meanSEED uses version 2 of Angular.
 - (N) [Node.js](https://www.nodejs.org): A JavaScript runtime built on Chrome's V8 JavaScript engine.

 MEAN is a stack of components, all of them written in JavaScript.
 So, we can write server-side and client-side applications in just one language.